bostongolang/golang-lab-chat/lessons/04-login.md

  * Implement `ChatUser.Login` (and some related functions) to be able to read a username from the user.

-Btw: To test your server, you can use `nc localhost 6677` or `telnet localhost 6677`.
+Reminder: To test your server, you can use `nc localhost 6677` or `telnet localhost 6677`.

 ## Steps